Microsoft/azure-docs.cs-cz/articles/azure-sql/virtual-machines/windows/automated-backup.md

 $fullbackupwindow = "2"
 $logbackupfrequency = "30"

-# ResourceGroupName is the resource group which is hosting the VM where you are deploying the SQL IaaS Extension
+# ResourceGroupName is the resource group which is hosting the VM where you are deploying the SQL Server IaaS Extension

 Set-AzVMSqlServerExtension -VMName $vmname `
     -ResourceGroupName $resourcegroupname -Name "SQLIaasExtension" `